genestack/user-tutorials/source/guide/pipelines-methyl_arrays.rst

 Methylation navigator for sites
 +++++++++++++++++++++++++++++++

+..
+REDO pictures on tutorial's files (GSF21398704, i-dev).

 **Action**: to view, sort and filter the results of analysis of differential methylation positions (DMPs).

 .. image:: images/MN-sites.png

 The Methylation Navigator page contains four sections:

-1. **Groups Information** section summarise the information on the created groups of samples to be tested
+1. **Groups Information** section summarise the information on the created groups of samples to be tested.

 2. **Top Differentially Methylated Sites** table lists all the detected sites that are differentially methylated in the selected group compared to either the average of the other groups